Samuelgichanga/dsc-phase-1-project/README.md

 During the calculation of the profit, only the production budget was included, the marketing and the selling cost was not included.

 ## For more information.
-Get the full data analysis in the
+Get the full data analysis in the notebook : https://github.com/Samuelgichanga/dsc-phase-1-project/blob/master/student.ipynb